 Gather and preserve any evidence of the online content or a potential unlawful online behaviour, where legally permissible.
-Confiscation of digital devices can only be done under the Temporary removal of student property by school staff procedure.
+Confiscation of digital devices can only be done under the Temporary removal of student property by

 3. Is there a potential crime?